-- (1) During the specified period - - schools and educational institutions providing early childhood development learning, preprimary learning and primary education may resume face to face learning on 7 September 2020; - (b) schools and educational institutions providing secondary education at the level of the eighth grade and the ninth grade may resume face to face learning on 7 September 2020; - (c) schools and educational institutions providing secondary education at the level of the tenth grade, eleventh grade and the twelfth grade may continue face to face learning; and - (d) higher education institutions may resume face to face learning and training. - (2) The provisions of subregulation (1) do not prevent - - (a) in the case of a state school, the relevant minister responsible for education; and - (b) in any other case, the governing body of the school and educational institution providing early childhood development learning and other educational institution referred to in that subregulation, from employing other alternative forms of learning.
+- (1) During the specified period - - (a) schools and educational institutions providing early childhood development learning and pre-primary learning must remain closed; - (b) schools and educational institutions providing primary education from the level of the first grade to the level of the seventh grade and secondary education from the level of the eight and the ninth grade must remain closed; - (c) schools and educational institutions providing secondary education from the level of the tenth grade, eleventh grade and the twelfth grade may continue face to face learning; and - (d) higher education institutions must close or remain closed, but higher education institutions providing practical training may resume face to face learning and training where it would be impractical to achieve such learning and training through alternative forms of learning contemplated in subregulation (2). - (2) The closure of schools, higher education institutions and other educational institutions contemplated in subregulation (1) does not prevent - - (a) in the case of a state school, the relevant minister responsible for education; and - (b) in any other case, the governing body of the school or institution in question, from employing other alternative forms of learning that do not involve the physical presence of learners or students at the schools or institutions.

-(3) Heads of schools and educational institutions providing early childhood development learning and other educational institutions referred to in subregulation (1) and the governing bodies of such schools and institutions must ensure that the persons accessing their premises at all times adhere to the measures to combat, prevent and suppress the spread of COVID-19 as specified in and under these regulations and the health regulations.
+(3) Heads of schools, higher education institutions and other educational institutions which provide face to face learning must ensure that the persons accessing their premises at all times adhere to the measures to combat, prevent and suppress the spread of COVID-19 as specified in these regulations and the health regulations.